bparanj/crystal/programming/iac/docs/basics/http2.md

 Caddy takes advantage of these HTTP/2 features out of the box, providing improved performance and efficiency for your web applications.

-It's important to note that HTTP/2 requires HTTPS.
+ HTTP/2 requires HTTPS.
 If you are serving traffic over plain HTTP (port 80), Caddy will use HTTP/1.1 for those connections.
 However, it is generally recommended to use HTTPS for all connections, not only for security reasons but also to take advantage of the benefits of HTTP/2.

 If you want to explicitly disable HTTP/2 in Caddy for some reason, you can do so by adding the `http2 disable` directive to your Caddyfile: